hs-duesseldorf/se2rest/README.md

 The name `TextField` contains the value of the name, the OK button calls the update and the delete button the delete methods of the `PersonRestService`.

 As a bit of stylistic sugar, we make all UI elements a little bit rounder at the edges within the `applyStyling()` method :)
+Create `FxPerson.java` inside your view package of your client with the following content:

 ```java
 package org.hsd.inflab.se2fxclient.view;